microsoft/makecode-csp/content/unit-5/day-1/intro-to-functions.md

 ### 3. Learn how to create and call Functions (10 minutes)

-* Go to Section A of the Introduction to Functions page.
+* Go to Section A of the <a href="/unit-5/day-1/introduction-to-functions">Introduction to Functions</a> page.
 * Students will use the placeSprite code segment to learn how to create and call functions.
 * Define modularity.

 ### 2. Activity: Functions Intro  (20 minutes)

-* Direct students to Section B of the Introduction to Functions page.
+* Direct students to Section B of the <a href="/unit-5/day-1/introduction-to-functions">Introduction to Functions</a> page.
-* Task students with completing Tasks 1a - 1b on the Activity: Functions Intro page.
+* Task students with completing Tasks 1a - 1b on the [Activity: Functions Intro](https://arcade.makecode.com/courses/csintro2/functions/intro) page.
 * If students have time, encourage them to complete the extension activities for 1a and 1b.

 ### 5. Reflection/Homework